Kentucky Active Militia

-The Kentucky Active Militia was the official state defense force of Kentucky during World War II.
-It was created to assume the stateside duties of the Kentucky National Guard while the National Guard was in federal service.
+The Kentucky Active Militia was an official state defense force of Kentucky.
+It was created to assume the stateside duties of the Kentucky National Guard while the National Guard was in federal service during World War II.

 History

 During World War I, the state of Kentucky passed legislation allowing for the state to maintain troops other than the National Guard; four companies of State Guard were raised to replace the Kentucky National Guard while it was deployed.

 During World War II, the Kentucky Active Militia was created by the Kentucky Active Militia Law, signed by Governor Keen Johnson.
 The Kentucky Active Militia was responsible for assuming the stateside duties of the Kentucky National Guard.
 This included policing the Kentucky Derby.
 Kentucky Active Militia members were armed with two foot long strips of rubber hose and given crowd control responsibilities.
 By 1944, the Kentucky Active Militia had a strength of 1,674 men.